 Awesome Cooler-Stand-USB Hub!

 Have you ever used those monitor stands for your laptop at work?
 Yes, I have until I got the chance to try this Cooler Master NotePal ErgoStand notebook cooler.
-It is a notebook cooler and stand in one with a four port USB 2.0 hub built-in as a bonus.
+It is a notebook cooler and stand in one with a four-port USB 2.0 hub built-in as a bonus.
 It also has clips on the back so you can manage your cables a little better too.

-To setup the stand, all you need to do is slide the two feet/holders at the bottom of the cooler and plug in the Mini-USB cable for power.
+To set up the stand, all you need to do is slide the two feet/holders at the bottom of the cooler and plug in the Mini-USB cable for power.
 Then just lift the back and choose the comfortable position/height for yourself.
-Well, that's all you need to do and it is ready for use.
-I have it sitting on my desk at work right next to my 22" Viewsonic VX220VW monitor that I use to extend the desktop of my Windows 7 Professional on the Lenovo Thankpad x301.
+Well, that’s all you need to do and it is ready for use.
+I have it sitting on my desk at work right next to my 22″ Viewsonic VX220VW monitor that I use to extend the desktop of my Windows 7 Professional on the Lenovo Thinkpad x301.
 This the first notebook cooler/stand that has a USB hub built-in as a bonus and believe me it does come in handy for those quick plug-ins.
-I also used an Apple iPad WiFi 16GB on this stand and typing becomes a breeze (sorry I didn't get a change to test record the temperatures as I only had the iPad for a little while).
+I also used an Apple iPad WiFi 16GB on this stand and typing becomes a breeze (sorry I didn’t get a chance to test record the temperatures as I only had the iPad for a little while).
 You can keep the fan off or at low speed with the iPad as it is not needed.

 To test this notebook cooler/stand, I will measure the temperatures of the CPU at both idle and on load and use SpeedFan v4.40 to record the temperatures.
 To test at idle, I will leave the computer running for an hour without running anything and then take the temperature measurements.
 To test at load, I will use CPU Burn-in v1.01 for another hour to load the CPU at 100% and then record the temperatures.
 I will be using my Lenovo Thinkpad x301 work notebook with Microsoft Windows 7 Professional 32-bit running on it to perform these tests.
 Then I will compare the results with my results from the tests I performed with the Thermaltake Massive23 ST notebook cooler and others that we have tested.

-At idle, my laptop ran at 41oC without any cooler, at 37oC with the Massive23 cooler, 39oC with this TTC-G9TZ cooler, 47oC with the Lapchilla cooler and 37oC with this NotePal ErgoStand.
-At load, my laptop ran at 51oC without any cooler, at 56oC with the Massive23 cooler, 59oC with this TTC-G9TZ cooler, 81oC with the Lapchilla cooler and 46oC with this NotePal ErgoStand.
+At idle, my laptop ran at 41oC without any cooler, at 37oC with the Massive23 cooler, 39oC with this TTC-G9TZ cooler, 47oC with the Lapchilla cooler, and 37oC with this NotePal ErgoStand.
+At load, my laptop ran at 51oC without any cooler, at 56oC with the Massive23 cooler, 59oC with this TTC-G9TZ cooler, 81oC with the Lapchilla cooler, and 46oC with this NotePal ErgoStand.
 So as you can see, the ErgoStand performed very well at both idle and load.
 It actually cooled the notebook down to the same temperature as the Thermaltake Massive23 ST (which was the best so far) did and beat it on load and kept the temperature way down.
 I think the ergonomic design has a lot to do with the awesome cooling power.

-The Cooler Master NotePal ErgoStand is without a doubt a very impressive notebook cooler, stand and USB hub.
+The Cooler Master NotePal ErgoStand is without a doubt a very impressive notebook cooler, stand, and USB hub.
 It is easy to use and setup.
-It is designed to look good and also to be easily stored or carried with it's fold-flat design.
+It is designed to look good and also to be easily stored or carried with its fold-flat design.
 Cooler Master also put in some clips on the back so you can manage the cable a little better.
 The 140mm fan is virtually silent and will keep your computer running cool at all times.
 A nice touch in my opinion is the ability to control the fan speed but it is not necessary (in my opinion).
 I was very pleased with the cooling that this ErgoStand provided and also how it looked while in use.
-I would highly recommend this notebook cooler and stand to anyone looking to improve the cooling on their notebooks, netbooks or tablets (iPad anyone?).
-I didn't come across any issue with this unit, therefore the 5 out of 5 rating.
+I would highly recommend this notebook cooler and stand to anyone looking to improve the cooling on their notebooks, netbooks, or tablets (iPad anyone?).
+I didn’t come across any issue with this unit, therefore the 5 out of 5-star rating.
 I would also like to present the ErgoStand with our Editors Choice award along with the Highly Recommended award.
 Congratulations to Cooler Master on a job well done!
-I would also like to thank them for letting is test this unit.
+I would also like to thank them for letting us test this unit.